 Mining, Universities, Dental Labs & More

-Based in Cleveland, OH, Sentro Tech has been manufacturing high temperature furnaces since 1998.
+Based in Cleveland, OH, Sentro Tech has manufactured high temperature furnaces since 1998.
 Our stellar technical support and 100% satisfaction guarantee complement the range of products we offer.
-Sentro Tech is a supplier to 18 industries—a number that grows as we innovate new technologies.
 We produce standard and custom heating elements made with corrosion-resistant materials.
 Finally, Sentro Tech devices also offer atmosphere and vacuum control capabilities.

-Versatile and cutting edge heating technology is necessary in research laboratories.
+Versatile and cutting-edge heating technology is necessary in research laboratories.
 In areas such as chemistry, reliable furnaces pave the way for innovative research.
 Lab furnaces often need specific control requirements, temperature uniformity, and a variety of customizable options, all of which are offered as features of Sentro Tech’s furnaces.